 After Yuri Gagarin‘s expedition in 1961, chief engineer Korolyov, who led the Soviet space program, put forward the idea of sending a woman into space.
-Thus, the Soviets would gain worldwide prestige without the need to develop a new technology.
-In addition, the fact that women performed equally with men was perfectly in line with Soviet ideology.
+Thus, the Soviets would gain worldwide prestige without the need to develop new technology.
+Besides, the fact that women performed equally with men was perfectly in line with Soviet ideology.

 Three days later, Valentina started her return journey.
 She entered the atmosphere smoothly.
 Valentina left the shuttle 6 km above the ground and parachute 3 km before.
 The scenery she saw and what was on her mind at that moment said, “There was a lake under me.
 My parachute was too big and I had to open it 3 km before.
 So I had to land in the lake where they planned for me.
 The first thing that crosses my mind is: God, they’re sending a woman into space and as soon as she comes back, the first thing they do is get that woman wet. ”